claw-project/claw-language-specification/README.md

 This reposition contains the draft of the directive language of the CLAW project

+CLAW is a directive language.
+The directive are either local or global directive.

+* Local directive: those directives have a limited impact on a local block of code (for example, only in a subroutine)
+* Global directive: those directives can have an impact on the whole application.

 This language is separated in the followings sections:

 * [Loop transformation](https://github.com/clementval/claw-definition/blob/master/definition/loop-transform.md) (loop fusion, loop interchange/reordering)